Manu343726/cmakepp/oo-cmake-pull-request.md

 Hi!
 I'm Manu Sánchez, from the biicode team.

-I'm working intensively with CMake scripts and I find your library very useful to me.
+I'm working intensively with CMake scripts and I find your library so useful to me.
 Maps, function calls, etc; features that make feasible writing complex CMake scripts without going crazy!

 biicode is a file-based dependency manager for C and C++, in the same spirit of Java's Maven and Maven Central or Python's pip.
 The tool uses CMake under the hood to process builds, so to setup a biicode *block** you should play a bit with `CMakeLists.txt` files. *A block is our unit of code sharing, think of it as a package.*
 Here's an example, part of the `CMakeLists.txt` file of our [Box2D block](https://www.biicode.com/erincatto/erincatto/box2d/master/10):